AlRzRz/TradePOIOrganizer/README.md

 **READ MODE**: Reads out the POI's you have added previously to the script.
 Only works if you have previously added POI's using this script.

-**UPDATEI MODE**: Updates individual assets with new POI's and leaves the rest alone.
+**UPDATE MODE**: Updates individual assets with new POI's and leaves the rest alone.
 If asset is not found, you will be asked whether or not you would like to include the asset into your POI's.

-**UPDATEA MODE**: Retains all assets but goes through each of them to update their POI's.

 **WRITE MODE**: Run this if you have never ran this script before.
 This mode lets you chose which assets you would like to include and adds functionality for adding their POI's.
 If you already have POI's, this